Metalsmith: Artisans and craftspeople

 The ancient traditional tool of the smith is a forge or smithy, which is a furnace designed to allow compressed air (through a bellows) to superheat the inside, allowing for efficient melting, soldering and annealing of metals.
 Today, this tool is still widely used by blacksmiths as it was traditionally.

-The term, metalsmith, often refers to artisans and craftpersons who practice their craft in many different metals, including gold, copper and silver.
+The term, metalsmith, often refers to artisans and craftspersons who practice their craft in many different metals, including gold, copper and silver.
 Jewelers often refer to their craft as metalsmithing, and many universities offer degree programs in metalsmithing, jewelry, enameling and blacksmithing under the auspices of their fine arts programs.

 Machinists

 Machinists are metalsmiths who produce high-precision parts and tools.
 The most advanced of these tools, CNC machines, are computer controlled and largely automated.